daniellegruber/ts-traversal/README.md

 ## 2. Type inference
 typeInference.ts
 1. The program begins by traversing the tree and keeping track of block starts, ends, and their level of nesting in the array `block_idxs`.
-This is required for determining variable scopes in the next part.
- - Each entry in `block_idxs` has the format `[node.startIndex, node.endIndex, block_level]`, with `block_level = -1` for function definitions to distinguish them from the main body.
 2. Next, the program traverses all of the assignment statements in the function `inferTypesFromAssignment`:
  - To determine the scope of each variable, `findVarScope` is called.
 However, if a variable is redefined within the same scope as its previous instance, and thus an entry for it already exists in `var_types`, the scope for the two instances is "split."
 a.
 The program encounters the assignment statement `A = ...` in lines 1-2.